nixcloud/cargo/README.md

 # WARNING

-This is the libnix concept integrated into cargo using a 'nix build backend', see discussion at https://lastlog.de/blog/libnix_rust_abstractions.html
+This is the libnix concept integrated into cargo using a 'nix build backend', see discussion at https://lastlog.de/blog/timeline.html?filter=tag::libnix

 # What it can do

 * extended 'cargo build' so it uses 'nix build' internally by generating nix files on the fly and then build it using 'nix build'!
-* each dependency crate is its own nix store path so you will never have to recompile them again unless their input changes (rustc, cargo, env vars)
+* each dependency crate download/build uses its own store path and built in a sandbox so you will never have to recompile them again unless their input changes (rustc, cargo, env vars)
+* the root crate builds are built in a sandbox also
+* build artifacts during build can be reused during deployment (speedup, size reduction)
+* most 'heavy weight' asses like the toolchain and intermediate downloads/build artifacts are in the /nix/store and NOT in target/debug or target/release so now garbage collection is done by nix-collect-garbage
+* the cargo binary generates a nix-based toolchain and spawns the environment used to build (rustc, cargo, ...)
+* supports build-script-build aka build.rs execution using build-parser
+* can easily be used from a flake

 # What it can't do

-* sadly it does not support cargo's .fingerprint mechanism to have 'faster' compiles
+* no .fingerprint support yet, so no fast iteration on builds

 ## State of development

-* it builds cargo and klick using nix
+* experimental backend builds 'cargo' (itself) and klick without any issues
-* proper project setup to use it is still a lot of work
+* project setup to use it is still a lot of work
-* there is no 'install_phase' so it generates binaries but they are not in ./bin nor do they have useful names yet
+* 'cargo build' prints a store path and requires one more manual step

 # How to use